Sohamactive/Roster-dashboard/README.md

 ### Scenario 1: Identify Problem Markets
 1. Navigate to the "First Iteration vs Reprocessing Success" chart
-2. Look for markets with large blue (reprocessing) bars
+2. Look for markets with large blue (recovery) bars relative to green (first iteration)
-3. These markets have high initial failure rates requiring multiple iterations
+3. These markets have high initial failure rates requiring multiple reprocessing iterations

 ### Scenario 2: Drill Down to Specific Failures
 1. Use the **Month** and **State** filters in the sidebar
-2. Navigate to the "Failed Roster Runs" table at the bottom
+2. Navigate to the "Failed Roster Analysis" tabs
+3. Click on the "Failed Roster Details" table at the bottom
-3. Sort by failure count to identify problematic organizations
-4. Download CSV for detailed investigation
+4. Click **Download Failed Roster Details (CSV)** for detailed investigation

 ### Scenario 3: Track Success Rate Trends
 1. View the "Monthly Success Rate Trend" chart
 2. Identify months with drops in success rate
-3. Cross-reference with the failure analysis tabs to find root causes
+3. Cross-reference with the failure analysis tabs to find root causes (state, org, LOB)

+### Scenario 4: Analyze Processing Performance
+1. Review the "Processing Duration Distribution by Stage" box plot
+2. Identify stages with high median durations or wide variability
+3. Focus optimization efforts on bottleneck stages

 ---